DanL12186/Magic-The-Gathering-catalogue/README.md

 ```

 **Set updating**
 * From time to time, card data, most noticeably image data, may becomce outdated.
-If this happens and you're seeing blank images for cropped photos and thumbnails, you can drop into the rails console (`rails c` in bash), type `require './db/seeds.rb`, and then type `update_set('set_code')`, where set_code is the three-letter code for the set which needs updating.

-For example, `update_set('mir')` will refresh data for the set Mirage from the Scryfall API.
-(Set codes are found in the CardSets module (`/app/models/concerns/card_sets.rb`)- use the codes found in AllEditionsStandardCodes near the bottom of the file.)
+If this happens and you're seeing blank images for cropped photos and thumbnails, you can drop into the rails console (`rails c` in bash), type `require './db/seeds.rb`, and then type `update_set(set_code)`, where set_code is the three-letter code for the set which needs updating. *(For example, `update_set('mir')` will refresh data for the set Mirage from the Scryfall API.
+(Set codes are found in the CardSets module (`/app/models/concerns/card_sets.rb`)- use the codes found in AllEditionsStandardCodes near the bottom of the file.)*

-* Alternatively, if this is too difficult or there are simply many sets that need refreshing, you can additionally type `include CardSets`, then copy and paste the following code into the Rails console:
+* Alternatively, if this is too difficult or there are simply many sets that need refreshing, you can copy and paste the following code into the Rails console:

 ```ruby
 AllEditionsStandardCodes.values.each { | set_code | update_set(set_code) }